Philippine National Bank: Early years

 The Philippine National Bank was established as a government-owned banking institution on July 22, 1916.
 Its primary mandate was to provide financial services to Philippine industry and agriculture and support the government's economic development effort.
 World War I, then raging in Europe, generated huge demand for the country's major exports, namely sugar, copra, coconut oil, Manila hemp and tobacco.
 However, not much was being done to develop the industries that produced these sought-after crops since access to credit facilities was limited.
-To solve this problem, Henderson Martin, vice governor of the Philippines, together with Miguel Cuaderno (who later became Central Bank governor) drafted a charter for a national bank.
+To solve this problem, Henderson Martin, vice governor of the Philippines, together with Miguel Cuaderno (who later became Governor of the Central Bank) drafted a charter for a national bank.

 On February 4, 1916, Public Act 2612 was passed by the Philippine Legislature providing for the establishment of PNB to replace the small government-owned Agricultural Bank.
 PNB's first head office was the Masonic Temple along Escolta, Manila, the "Wall Street of the Philippines" then, in the bustling district of Santa Cruz in Manila.
 An American, Henry Parker Willis, was its first president.

 With PNB's establishment, Filipinos had a bank of their own.
 PNB was authorized to grant short and long-term loans to agriculture and industry.
 Filipino farmers then could avail of loans with interest between 8% and 10% per annum.
 PNB was also authorized to receive deposits, open foreign credits and rediscount bills.

 On July 24, 1916, PNB established its first branch outside Manila in Iloilo.
 In 1917, PNB opened its first non-Philippine branch in New York City, United States.
 The following year, it established five more domestic branches and another outside the Philippines in Shanghai, China.

 In 1921, the national bank experienced near-bankruptcy due to mismanagement and weak American colonial structure.
 Due to the Wood-Forbes report, Venancio Concepcion, the bank's president, was indicted for corruption.
-The national bank's financial mess resulted to the 1921 financial crisis of the Philippines.
+The national bank's financial mess resulted in the 1921 financial crisis of the Philippines.

 As the de facto central bank and national treasury

 PNB has also functioned as the de facto central bank of the Philippines until 1949.
 It was given the special power to issue circulating notes.

-PNB briefly ceased operations in January 1942 but reopened the next month under the supervision of Japanese authorities.
+PNB briefly ceased operations in January 1942, but reopened the next month under the supervision of occupying Imperial Japanese authorities.
 After the Second World War, PNB reopened immediately and acquired the assets and assumed the liabilities of the banking division of the [old] Central Bank of the Philippines.

-With the establishment of the Central Bank in 1949, PNB's role as issuer of currency notes, custodianship of bank reserves, sole depository of government funds and clearing house of the banking system ceased.
+With the establishment of the Central Bank in 1949, PNB ended its role as issuer of currency notes, custodianship of bank reserves, sole depository of government funds and clearing house of the banking system.